PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 19:38:33
+Last updated: 2024-04-02 19:39:07
-Random Quote: A creative man is motivated by the desire to achieve, not by the desire to beat others. - Ayn Rand
+Random Quote: No man has a good enough memory to be a successful liar. - Abraham Lincoln